 AGREEING TO DISAGREE

-It happens more often that you’d think.
-Over a period of years and successive owners, everyone starts thinking that the old hawthorne tree, or a big old rock, or even a crack in the curb marks the boundaries between the old homestead and the Smith house next door.
+It happens more often than you’d think.
+Over a period of years and successive owners, everyone starts thinking that the old hawthorn tree, a big old rock, or even a crack in the curb marks the boundaries between the old homestead and the Smith house next door.

 But it isn’t.

-Of course, claiming that a new boundary has been agreed to by acquiescence if fraught with peril, because the other party – whose acquiescence must be shown – probably disagrees with the claimant (or they would not be in court to begin with).
+Of course, claiming that a new boundary has been agreed to by acquiescence is fraught with peril because the other party – whose acquiescence must be shown – probably disagrees with the claimant (or they would not be in court to begin with).
 That’s what happened to the Guthries in today’s case.

 Guthrie v.
 Jones, 780 N.W.2d 248 (Court of Appeals, Iowa, 2010).
 The Guthries’ property abutted land owned by Jones.
 A line of shrubs and trees ran along one side of the adjacent properties, and the Guthries had always believed that the tree line marked the property boundary.

-The trial court found that the boundary line between the two properties was established by the survey, because the Guthries did not prove the Joneses’ acquiescence.
+The trial court found that the survey established the boundary line between the two properties because the Guthries did not prove the Joneses’ acquiescence.